UserBug/codeGuide/docs/splitCode/shortenFiles.md

 The number of lines of code can serve as a trigger for the need to split a file.
 It is recommended to shorten files to a maximum length of 250 lines.
+You can choose the number that best suits your project, but the number must be hard-defined.

 To do this, you can turn larger files into folders,
 moving all independent functions into new small files.